Gil Stratton

 Gil Stratton Jr. (June 2, 1922 – October 11, 2008) was an American actor and sportscaster who was born in Brooklyn, New York.
 He most recently resided in Toluca Lake, California, until his death from congestive heart failure.

 Early life

 Stratton was born June 2, 1922, in Brooklyn and attended Poly Prep.
-He later attended St. Lawrence University in Canton, New York, where he graduated with a bachelor's degree, and starred as goalie of the SLU hockey team.
+He later attended St. Lawrence University in Canton, New York, where he graduated with a bachelor's degree, and starred as a goalie on the SLU hockey team.

 Stage career

 He first became interested in acting as a teenager.
 He debuted on Broadway at the age of 19 as Bud Hooper in the George Abbott musical Best Foot Forward.
 The musical ran from October 1, 1941, to July 4, 1942.

 Film career

 As a result of Stratton's appearance in Best Foot Forward, MGM hired him as a contract player.
 His first job for MGM was in the film Girl Crazy with Mickey Rooney and Judy Garland, singing "Embraceable You" in a duet with Garland.

 After completing Girl Crazy, he had a short film hiatus due to having enlisted in the United States Army Air Corps upon the US entry to World War II.
 He later noted that he ended up spending much of his service umpiring baseball.
 During this time he began umpiring for the Pacific Coast League (PCL).
 While umpiring in the PCL he began using the line, "time to call 'em as I see 'em."

 When Stratton completed his time with the Army, he returned to film, appearing in such features as Stalag 17 (1953) (as the narrator Cookie), a role in The Wild One (1953), and Bundle of Joy (1956).
 He starred in a total of 40 films during his film career, sharing the big screen with other notable actors such as Cary Grant, Shirley Temple, Marilyn Monroe, and William Holden.